 Etched in my memory are radios playing a jingle that ended with "You'll enjoy the best in heating, live in comfort day and night...
 Moffat Premium Anthracite."
 I remember driving past the massive culm dump in Dunmore on the way into Scranton, the sulfur smell of it burning a place in my hippocampus.

 When asking the daughter of one of Moffat's miners how she felt about coal, she said that even though her father died of black lung and had, at one point, been buried by a landslide of coal breaking all of his ribs, it was a job and she said that that was the way it was.

 Through the lens, the work shows the area's struggles and strengths and examines both sides, including the beauty of crumbling historic architecture and landscape, and the hard lines etched into the faces of the people.

 Most recently, I connected with and photographed active surface-miners.
-No longer deep mining, strip mining is less dangerous for the workers, but more visible to the land.
+Rarely deep mining, strip mining is less dangerous for the workers, but more visible to the land.
 There is effort to reclaim that land and replant in an effort to repair.
-I continue to unveil for the story.
+I continue to unveil the story.

 portfolio review with Amber Bracken and Social Documentary Network